 It took some of the fans by surprise when ASUS announced the ROG THOR 1200W 80 PLUS Platinum certified power supply last year at Computex 2018.
-As the first power supply in the ROG lineup, ASUS packs the ROG THOR with features that is aimed directly at the enthusiasts – 80 Plus Platinum certification, 10 years warranty, fully modular cables, etc. We managed to get our unit directly from ASUS Malaysia this time, so let’s see just what kind of built quality and features can we expect from the ROG THOR 1200W.
+As the first power supply in the ROG lineup, ASUS packs the ROG THOR with features that are aimed directly at the enthusiasts – 80 Plus Platinum certification, 10 years warranty, fully modular cables, etc. We managed to get our unit directly from ASUS Malaysia this time, so let’s see just what kind of built quality and features can we expect from the ROG THOR 1200W.

 |Dimensions||190 x 160 x 86 mm|